peteroupc/peteroupc.github.io/colorgen.md

 ## Conclusion

 This page discussed many topics on color that are generally relevant in programming.

+If there is interest, the following topics may be discussed in future versions of this document:

+- Blending modes.
+- The YCbCr color space.
+    - In particular, clarifications on what RGB color space is to be used in the YCbCr conversion would be appreciated.
+- Getting the RGBA color for a given RGB color on a given RGB background.
+- Spectrum curves to RGB colors.

 Feel free to send comments.
 They may help improve this page.
 In particular, corrections to any method given on this page are welcome.